Tesla Model Y livestream: How to watch

-Tesla's hotly anticipated Model Y crossover SUV is set to debut at the LA Design Studio in Hawthorne, CA tonight.
-If you weren't one of the lucky few to score a golden ticket to Elon Musk and Company's big reveal, you can still grab a prime seat by watching the livestream online.
+Tesla's hotly anticipated Model Y crossover SUV set to be revealed momentarily at the LA Design Studio in Hawthorne, CA. If you weren't one of the lucky few to score a golden ticket to Elon Musk and Company's big reveal, you can still grab a prime seat by watching the livestream online right here, right now.

-It's easy: The Silicon Valley electric carmaker is hosting a livestream exclusively on its website today.
-Just point your browser here.
-In fact, if you go to the URL now, you can set up a notification to remind yourself to watch the proceedings, which start at 8 p.m.
-PT.

 You'll want to keep a browser window open right here at Roadshow, as well.
 We'll have CNET senior editor and Roadshow correspondent Ashley Esqueda right in the thick of the action at the Model Y event, as well as Roadshow editors following along with the livestream for immediate reporting and analysis.
 For the very latest from our crew, grab the popcorn and bookmark Roadshow's Twitter and Instagram feeds.